 The name Hangeul is made up of two words: han (한) and geul (글).
 Han means either “big” or “great,” and geul refers to a writing script; Hangeul, therefore, means “great alphabet.”
 The original name of the Korean alphabet was “Hunminjeongeum,” which translates to “the proper guiding alphabet of the people.”

 Hangeul is a writing system that involves combining any of the standard 14 consonants and 10 vowels to form one-syllable blocks.
 Each vowel is made of a line or lines that represent the sky, the earth and people, while consonants reflect the shape of a human mouth during pronunciation.
-There are also an additional 16 common sounds that can be made by combining consonants or vowels together.
+Besides the standard consonants and vowels, there are also 5 compound consonants and 11 compound vowels that make up additional 16 common sounds.

-King Sejong the Great was inaugurated as the fourth king of the Joseon Dynasty in 1418.
+King Sejong the Great was inaugurated as the fourth king of the Joseon dynasty in 1418.
 As a leader, he put his passion for intellectual pursuits, love for his people, and keen interest in improving the lives of the common people into action.
-Consequently, the Joseon Dynasty made great strides in various fields during his reign (1418-1450), improving the lives of his subjects in all aspects.
+Consequently, the Joseon dynasty made great strides in various fields during his reign, improving the lives of his subjects in all aspects.
 Ultimately, the king’s achievements and benevolence led to the coining of the nickname, “King Sejong the Great.”
 The warm-hearted king is revered today, as demonstrated by his portrait on the 10,000 won bill!

 If you’re curious about the creator of Hangeul, visit King Sejong Story or King Sejong the Great Memorial Hall.
 These two exhibition halls display the story of King Sejong’s life, as well as his many achievements, including Hangeul.